NUBIC/suite_authorization_source.rb/README.md

 [jruby-maven]: http://repo1.maven.org/maven2/org/jruby/jruby-complete/1.6.6/
 [dl]: https://github.com/NUBIC/suite_authorization_source.rb/downloads

-Note that any gemjars that your authorization source depends on should not be deployed in either of these directories.
+Note that any gemjar that your authorization source depends on should not be deployed in either of these directories.
 See the next section.

 ### Configuration